Ninna994/cypress/README.md

 ---

-## Assertions - Chai library
+# Assertions

-Way of validating wheatger the application is bahaving and presented in a way which we expect.
+CHAI - Way of validating wheatger the application is bahaving and presented in a way which we expect.

 - _should_
 - _expect_